 Baharan Kamousi, Suganya Karunakaran, Kapil Gururangan, Matthew Markert, Barbara Decker, Pouya Khankhanian, Laura Mainardi, James Quinn, Raymond Woo and Josef Parvizi

-Retrospective assessment of 353 adult patients who underwent evaluation of possible seizures with Rapid Response EEG system
+Retrospective assessment of 353 adult patients who underwent evaluation of possible seizures with Point-of-Care EEG system

 The study assessed the performance of Ceribell

 with Clarity to triage seizure activity in critical care

 and emergency department settings

 Majority agreement EEG reading from multiple EEG experts

 Ceribell with Clarity EEG interpretation

 Clarity detected ≥ 90% seizure

 burden, thereby triggering an alert for impending status epilepticus, in 9 out of 9 cases (100% sensitivity)